 George is the Artistic Director of Drama by George.
 He’s a theatre educator, director, and writer — but first and foremost, he’s a storyteller.
 George has performed for more than 60,000 students in the Louisville area and beyond.
 He’s also taught drama workshops to students of all ages.
 George’s plays have been published by Playscripts, Inc., Lillenas Drama, and Contemporary Drama Service.
 Read more about George here.

 Julie is a gifted artist and educator with diverse interests.
 She holds an M.Div. from Southern Seminary and a B.S.S. from Cornell College, where she majored in Music and minored in Psychology.
-In addition to her work with Drama by George, Julie teaches gymnastics to children at My Gym Children’s Fitness Center, and serves as a worship leader at St. John United Methodist Church.
+In addition to her work with Drama by George, Julie teaches music and Zumba classes at My Gym Children’s Fitness Center, and serves as a worship leader at St. John United Methodist Church.

 Originally from Duncan, South Carolina, Janelle-Renee is an actor, singer, and freelance makeup artist.
 She has a MFA in Acting from the University of Louisville and a BA in Directing from Berea College.
 She’s been teaching drama workshops and drama clubs to elementary students for the past three years.
 Janelle is actively involved in Smoked Apple Theater Group, an African-American theatre company.